 Black shoes are the best match for a charcoal suit.
 They are close enough in color that they are a natural pairing.

-Be sure to opt for a pair that has rich tones that will be on equal warmth with the charcoal suit.
+Be sure to opt for a pair with rich tones that will be on equal warmth with the charcoal suit.

-For a surprising twist, try out a pair of burgundy shoes with your charcoal suit.
-Burgundy is reminiscent of a jewel tone, which blends beautifully with a charcoal suit.
+Try out a pair of burgundy shoes with your charcoal suit for a surprising twist.
+Burgundy is reminiscent of a jewel tone, which beautifully blends with a charcoal suit.

 These can also be worn for more formal occasions.

 Hi, I’m Alex, and I’ve studied and specialized in styling in Rome.
 Through my writing, I want to help men dress well and learn the purpose and significance of suits and other formal attire.
 My final goal is to make men more confident in their wardrobe choice and life in general.